swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

 ```

 ### Character processing

 We similarly propose a `UTF8Span.CharacterIterator` type that can do grapheme-breaking forwards and backwards.

 The `CharacterIterator` assumes that the start and end of the `UTF8Span` is the start and end of content.

-Any scalar-aligned position is a valid place to start or reset the grapheme-breaking algorithm to, though you could get different `Character` output if if resetting to a position that isn't `Character`-aligned relative to the start of the `UTF8Span` (e.g. in the middle of a series of regional indicators).
+Any scalar-aligned position is a valid place to start or reset the grapheme-breaking algorithm to, though you could get different `Character` output if resetting to a position that isn't `Character`-aligned relative to the start of the `UTF8Span` (e.g. in the middle of a series of regional indicators).

 ```swift